How to Remove a Git Submodule

 [submodule "vendor"] url = git://github.com/some-user/some-repo.git

-- In the framework of the next step, you should use git rm:
+In the framework of the next step, you should delete the relevant section from:

 git rm --cached path/to/submodule